faafaa123/faafaa123/README.md

 ## 🚗 Game Project

-The simulation game reconstructs our world at true scale using DEMs and GeoJSON-based vector data.<br/>
+This simulation game reconstructs our world at true scale using DEMs and GeoJSON-based vector data.<br/>
-You can currently explore part of Germany by car.
+You can currently explore a part of Germany by car.

 👉 https://www.odrivee.de/